-Objective 2.3 Increase Critical Infrastructure Protection: The region can assess the risk to physical & cyber critical infrastructure and key resources from acts of terrorism, crime, and natural hazards and deploy a suite of actions to enhance protection and reduce the risk to the region's critical infrastructure and key resources from all hazards.
+Objective 2.3 Increase Critical Infrastructure Protection: The Bay Area can assess the risk to the region's physical and cyber critical infrastructure and key resources from acts of terrorism, crime, and natural hazards and deploy a suite of actions to enhance protection and reduce the risk to the region's critical infrastructure and key resources from all hazards.
 This includes a risk-assessment process and tools for identifying, assessing, cataloging, and prioritizing physical and cyber assets from across the region.